 Playgrounds, parties, great aunt Martha’s.
 It doesn’t mean having to eat dried fruit and nuts whilst everyone else is enjoying party food.
 Kids will pick peanut butter dipped apple slices covered in coconut over goldfish snacks any day.
 At birthday parties I always ask ahead if it’s okay to bring a cupcake or even help with the preparation.
 Trust me, you won’t be the only mom there with a special cupcake for their child.

-2. Sometimes we lose the battle, but win the war
+2. Sometimes we lose the battle but win the war

 Everyone is well meaning, but you will also find everyone knows everything about nutrition from watching too many reruns of Grey’s Anatomy when they hear you’re vegan.
 They will tell you how kids can only get calcium from milk, or protein from meat.
-You can nod and smile, or point out that a cup of oatmeal has the same calcium as a cup of yogurt.
+You can nod and smile, or point out that a cup of oatmeal has the same calcium as a cup of yoghurt.
 At the end of the day being nice always wins, a lot of parents were not always vegan, and we have to learn that everyone learns at their own pace.
 The best way is to show by example by showing those kids of yours are thriving.

 3. Don’t hide the vegetables